 These type of cutters are special-purpose face mills, offering greater depth of cut compared to general choice face mills.
 The axial forces are lower compared to a 45-degree face mill cutter and the edge strength is better compared to a 90-degree cutter.

 A 10-degree entering angle is used on high-feed and plunge milling cutters.
 A thin chip is generated that allows for very high feeds per tooth, fz, at small depths of cut and, consequently, extreme table feeds, vf.

 The dominating axial cutting force is directed towards the spindle, which stabilizes it.
 This is favorable for long and weak set-ups, as it limits vibration tendencies.

 This type of cutter is effective in hole making when using three axes and for plunge milling of cavities, or whenever the use of an extended cutter is required.

 Milling with round inserts or cutters with a large corner radius

 A round insert cutter is for general-purpose milling and is efficient for roughing operations.

 The corner radius provides a very strong cutting edge, suitable for high table feed rates because of the thinner chips generated along the long cutting edge.
 The chip-thinning effect makes these cutters suitable for machining titanium and heat resistant alloys.

-Depending on cutting depth variations, ap, the entering angle changes from zero up to 90 degrees, altering the cutting force direction along the edge radius, and consequently the resulting pressure during the milling operation.
+Depending on the cutting depth variation, ap, the entering angle changes from zero to up to 90 degrees, altering the cutting force direction along the edge radius, and consequently the resulting pressure during the milling operation as well.